LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 tags:	cartography mathematics
 ---

 _The integral of the secant is well known to any beginners calculus student.
 Yet this integral was once a major outstanding maths problem.
 It was first introduced by Geradus Mercator, who needed it to make his famous map, in 1569.
 He couldn't find it, and used an approximation instead.
-The exact solution was found accidently 86 years later without calculus in 1645.
+The exact solution was found accidentally 86 years later without calculus in 1645.
 It then took another two decades until a formal proof was given in 1668, 99 years after Mercator first proposed the problem._

-_Update 13 March 2021: added a note on how Napier calculated logarithm trignometry tables.
+_Update 13 March 2021: added a note on how Napier calculated logarithm trigonometry tables.
 This was prompted by a correction raised in a discussion of this post on [HackerNews][hackernews]._

 _Update 10 October 2021: the great circle and rhumb line images are now made with a script that uses [Cartopy][Cartopy].
 Previously they were made with a Matlab application.
 You can see the new script at my [Github repository][repo] and enter your co-ordinates to generate your own lines._